Spanish tapas, a perfect gastronomic format for your business

 Mini Crispy Rice Pudding Cheesecake

-An original and different cold cheesecake presented on a base of Pedro Ximenez jelly, cherries and dried fruits that alternates three layers of caramelized brick pastry with two layers of rice pudding, one of the most typical desserts of Spanish gastronomy and that on this occasion has been prepared with white chocolate and Quescrem Original Recipe.
-This cream cheese from our range for professionals, brings consistency to any preparation and allows the easy realization of cold line desserts.
+An original and different cold cheesecake presented on a base of Pedro Ximenez jelly, cherries and nuts that alternates three layers of caramelized brick pastry with two layers of rice pudding, one of the most typical desserts of Spanish gastronomy and that on this occasion has been prepared with white chocolate and Quescrem Receta Original.
+This cream cheese from our range for professionals, provides consistency to any preparation and allows the easy realization of desserts in cold line.

 Cheesecake coulant

-The coulant attracts attention and triumphs in almost every menu, so we propose a delicious cheesecake coulant, the great queen of the current desserts.
-Joining these two successful concepts, we elaborate a cheesecake coulant with our Natural Cream Cheese that provides a delicious lactic and fresh flavor so characteristic of cheesecakes.
-To serve, our version of coulant is accompanied by an almond crumble and a red fruit and Mascarpone Quescrem sauce.
+The coulant attracts attention and triumphs in almost every menu, that is why we propose a delicious cheesecake coulant, the great queen of the current desserts.
+Joining these two successful concepts, we elaborate a cheesecake coulant with our Natural Cream Cheese that gives it a delicious lactic and fresh flavor so characteristic of cheesecakes.
+To serve, our version of coulant is accompanied by an almond crumble and a sauce of red fruits and Quescrem Mascarpone.

 Cheese Brûlée